Her Campus Logo Her Campus Logo

 Academic success is never a bad thing, but when higher importance is placed on grades than on mental health, students can suffer.
 While all of this is true, there are many resources to help students have a balance between school and life, and many of these studies have informed what programs colleges offer.

-Erin Haggerty is a sophomore forensic science major and psychology minor at TAMU.
-She is a returning member of Her Campus for the spring semester.
+Erin Haggerty is a junior forensic science major and psychology minor at TAMU.
+She is a returning member of Her Campus for the fall semester as president!
 Outside of Her Campus, she works full-time at a local BBQ restaurant, C&J Barbeque as a shift lead, as well as being a full-time student.
-She’s worked at C&J's for around 3 years and has moved up the ranks since her start.
 Her campus is her only published writing experience, as she enjoys writing about her life, College Station, and researching about anything!
-Outside of school, she enjoys hanging out with friends, playing with her dogs, and cooking.
+Outside of school, she enjoys hanging out with friends, playing with her dogs, writing, and cooking.
 She’s found great passion in cooking and baking, mainly through creating her recipes.
 Through work, she also gets the opportunity to work tailgates for Aggie Football season, and though it's grueling, she enjoys the spirit!